keboliu/SONiC/doc/system-health/system-health-HLD.md

 -  ASIC temperature is too hot

 ### 1.3 Customization of monitored critical services and devices

+#### 1.3.1 Ignore some of monitored critical services and devices
-The list of monitored critical services and devices can be customizied by a configuration file, user can rule out some services or device sensors status from the monitor list.
+The list of monitored critical services and devices can be customized by a configuration file, the user can rule out some services or device sensors status from the monitor list.
 System health monitor will load this configuration file at the start and ignore the services or devices during the routine check.

 	{
 	    services_to_ignore: {